Nader-SH/Tech-Assessment-Task/README.md

 <br />

 ## Description:
 A full-stack web application for managing a personal book collection.
-The application should allow users to add new books to their collection, view the list of books they have.
+The application allow users to add new books to their collection, view the list of books they have.

 ## [**Database Schema**:](https://drawsql.app/teams/nader-shak/diagrams/onex-beginning-of-the-technical-assessment)